Note: This video is part of Morningstar's October 2014 College Planning Report Card special report.

 Kathryn Spica: Thanks for having me.

-Zoll: Well, Kathryn, lots of interesting developments involving 529 plans.
-Thanks for sharing your thoughts with us today.
+Zoll: Well, Kathryn, these are very helpful hints for college savers.
+Thanks for sharing them with us today.

 Zoll: For Morningstar, I'm Adam Zoll.
 Thanks for watching.